-We took the regular Wednesday tour of Vandenberg on June 3, 1998 (as of February, 2003, tours are only given on the second and fourth Wednesdays of the month, and are strictly by reservation -- call 805-606-3595 for details).
-The tour is worth taking.
+We took the regular (at the time) Wednesday tour of Vandenberg on June 3, 1998 (as of August, 2024, tours are not being offered to the public.
+See the Visitor Center page for most current info.)
+The tour was absolutely worth taking.
 They bus you from the gate through North Base, past the Delta II launch pad, to SLC-10, at which the Thor ICBM was originally tested (Delta is derived from Thor, by the way).
 Along the way, you can see an old Atlas pad in the distance, and the facility in which the Reagan-era truck-based ICBMs were developed.

 After the museum tour, they bussed us back to the brand spanking new restaurant/ballroom facility for lunch ($5 apiece for tri-tip steak sandwich, chicken caesar salad, or chef salad), during which the tour guide narrates a slide show of some of the good stuff that the tour does NOT take you to see.
 In particular, they do not drive you over to South Base, where SLC-6, the stillborn shuttle facility, resides (the tiny, solid-fuelled Lockheed-Martin Launch Vehicle, renamed Athena, now launches from a stool on top of SLC-6).
 Instead, you get slides of this gargantuan facility, which is 15 miles away.